GMOD/jb2export/README.md

 - --loc - a locstring to navigate to
 - --out - file to write the svg to
-- --fullSvg - the canvas based tracks such as wiggle, read pileups, and hic are rasterized to a PNG inside the svg by default. if you want it in all SVG then use this flag but note that filesize may be much larger
+- --noRasterize - the canvas based tracks such as wiggle, read pileups, and hic are rasterized to a PNG inside the svg by default. if you want it in all SVG then use this flag but note that filesize may be much larger

 ## Convert to PNG